manuelrojas19/manuelrojas19/README.md

 ## Some of my badges

-Almost 6 month of study each one, I have to put them somewhere other than my fridge.
+Almost six months of study for each one - I have to put them somewhere other than my fridge.

 <div>
     <a href="https://www.credly.com/badges/d43656c0-91fc-4a1c-80c4-cc632a84e629/linked_in_profile"><img src="https://d1.awsstatic.com/training-and-certification/certification-badges/AWS-Certified-Cloud-Practitioner_badge.634f8a21af2e0e956ed8905a72366146ba22b74c.png" alt="AWS Certification Badge" width="150" height="150"></a>